 Take Otto, for example, sitting in front of the telephone trying to work up the nerve to call Anna and confess his love for her.
 The way he represents his situation to himself, one likely outcome of this phone call is that Anna would despise him for his presumption because she is such a high-class girl and he is such an unremarkable guy.
 (Calling her will be a daunting task if Otto believes this outright.
-It would be easier if he were very certain intellectually, "in his head", that the phone call couldn't do much harm, and quite possibly much good.
-But even then it would not be much easier if, "in his guts", he still felt that it would harm him a lot. - Later on I hope to shed some light on the possibility of having at the same time, but in different ways, two contrary beliefs.)
+It would be easier if he were very certain intellectually, 'in his head', that the phone call couldn't do much harm, and quite possibly much good.
+But even then it would not be much easier if, 'in his guts', he still felt that it would harm him a lot.)

 Now imagine that Otto wrongly believes himself to be in a very different situation: he is convinced beyond all doubt that Anna loves him too, but he also believes that she thinks he doesn't know this and furthermore expects him to make the first move.
 Under the sway of this illusion the phone call would certainly be practically easy for him.
 Or he might wrongly believe he isn't really talking to Anna but instead is talking to an actress while taking part in a role-playing game.
 Or, closer to reality, he might disbelieve in his own unworthiness and in Anna's adorability (and arrogance).
-In these cases, the task of calling Anna would presumably be practically easy, too.
-That is why calling Anna is technically easy under the original circumstances: because there are ways for Otto of (mis-)representing the situation which make the task practically easy.
+In these cases, the task of calling Anna would presumably be practically easy too.
+That is why calling Anna is technically easy under the original circumstances: because there are ways for Otto of representing the situation which make the task practically easy.

 This is of course not to say that Otto can voluntarily bring about these belief states in himself.
 On the contrary, it is highly improbable that he acquires any of them, at least in the short run.
 (He might voluntarily engage in some therapeutic activity which, in the long run, results in him losing his feelings of inferiority and his anxiousness.)
-For a task to be technically easy for o it only matters that these representations or belief states exist and that the task would be practically easy for o if he were in such a state - no matter how, and whether, this might actually come about.
+But for a task to be technically easy for o it only matters that these representations or belief states exist and that the task would be practically easy for o if he were in such a state - no matter how, and whether, this might actually come about.

-It isn't hard similarly to imagine possible (mis-)representations of their "tasks" and situations for the claustrophobic and the compulsive: The claustrophobic might see, and believe himself in, a ballroom instead of an elevator, and might fail to register the elevator's up- or downward acceleration.
+It isn't hard similarly to imagine possible representations of their 'tasks' and situations for the claustrophobic and the compulsive: The claustrophobic might see, and believe himself in, a ballroom instead of an elevator, and might fail to register the elevator's up- or downward acceleration.
 (This would of course have to be a hallucination, but would nevertheless be a (mis-)representation of his situation.)
 The compulsive might believe his hands to be perfectly clean.
 In both cases the task would become practically easy.